Discuss Forum

 Table of Content +

-SSC declared the SSC CGL Result 2024 on March 12, 2025 for the previous cycle, along with cut-offs and the merit list:
+SSC declared the SSC CGL Result on March 14, 2026 for the previous completed cycle, along with cut-offs and the merit list which are:

 These are the minimum normalized marks required to qualify, not exact marks-to-rank mapping but they serve as a useful criteria.
 Generally, scoring close to or above these cut-offs can secure ranks within the top 10-20k, depending on category and vacancies.